-Data for government schools is submitted to the ABS by state and territory departments of education.
+Data for government schools is submitted to the Australian Bureau of Statistics (ABS) by state and territory departments of education.

 Data for non-government schools in all states and territories is collected by the Australian Government Department of Education, Skills and Employment and a subset is provided to the ABS for the NSSC.